LinkedIn photo scraping

-How to protect your LinkedIn headshot before it gets copied everywhere
+How to protect your LinkedIn photo before it gets scraped and reused

 Use case

-LinkedIn photos are professionally tied to your name, employer, and reputation.
+LinkedIn photos are easy to connect to your real identity, role, and employer.

 Use case